2022

 Military service challenges the stability and functioning of military family members, including children.
 For some children, however, the stresses associated with mobility, separation and risk build capacity, fostering a sense of belonging, enhanced self-confidence, increased family and community cohesion, and comfort with the unfamiliar.
 It is not known if these capacities are sustained through adulthood.
 We will interview 20-30 adult children of Canadian Armed Forces veterans who served from the Korean War through to the Cold War.
 This is an understudied group whose childhood experiences occured before formal supports were available to military families.
 Capturing their stories will address two gaps in Canadian military family research, specifically, the inclusion of retrospective accounts from adult children of their experiences growing up in military families and a focus on positive outcomes of military service for family members.
 This research will provide new insights that will inform policy and program development.

-Project Trauma Support: Addressing Post-traumatic Stress Disorder and Moral Injury in Military Members at risk of Medical Release Suzette Brémault-Phillips, PhD University of Alberta True Patriot Love Completed
+Project Trauma Support: Addressing Post-traumatic Stress Disorder and Moral Injury in Military Members at risk of Medical Release Suzette Brémault-Phillips, PhD University of Alberta True Patriot Love Foundation Completed

 Project Description